tanamim/jodeki/README.md

 ## Introduction

 ###### A Gap Between Public and Private Information
 Searching online has become the de facto standard when we seek information.
-Although online search engines provide a great deal of information, what we see is free content from the surface of the public web.
-We may want to seek for deeper knowledge from private sources by paying fees.
-We may hire professionals but finding good information with small budget is difficult.
+Although online search engines provide a great deal of information, they only provide free content available on the surface of the web.
+Search engine users may want to seek for deeper knowledge from private sources by paying fees.
+They may hire professionals but finding good information with small budget is difficult.
 Our service aims to fill the gap by creating a platform that people can find better-than-free content by paying small amount of fees.
-Thanks to blockchain technology, dramatic cost reduction has been made, allowing our service become possible.
+Thanks to blockchain technology, dramatic cost reduction has been made, allowing our service to become possible.

 ###### Attractive Reward System
 All participants can benefit from our service.
 The key feature is our incentive structure that benefits both those who ask questions and those who provide answers.
 For the first round, a questioner sets fee amount and post a question, then choose a winner to pay.
 Thereafter, when a new user pays for the answer, both the questioner and the provider will get the split fee.
 This operation keeps going as long as the smart contract is enabled.
 In this way, questioners will benefit as well as answerers because we believe both are equally important contributors to the knowledge base.
 This unique reward system encourages participants to improve quality of the knowledge.
 You don't need to have special knowledge to get reward upon our service.
 Of course, no blockchain knowledge is required.
 Just ask a great question.